ADVISORY-Soccer-World Cup preview package

-LONDON, June 3 Reuters will be publishing an updated version of our soccer World Cup preview package this week.
-The first tranche will be published from 0100 GMT on June 5 and the remainder will be published at the same time on June 6 and 7.
+LONDON, April 28 Reuters has begun publishing the soccer World Cup preview package.
+The first tranche was published from 0100 GMT on Monday, April 28 and the remainder will be published at the same time on Tuesday and Wednesday.

-The extensive package, an updated version of that published at the end of April, has been produced by our correspondents around the globe and will comprise the following items for each of the 32 competing teams:

 Prospects - 500/700-word overview of each team's form, chances, relevant history etc in the June 12-July 13 tournament in Brazil.